If people aren’t finishing your blog posts, the problem usually isn’t your ideas, it is your blog post structure.

 You need to provide a reason for your audience, a benefit, something they will win when they read it.
 And I am not talking about a special offer, price, or bonus here.

-The reason can be the content of your blog post, some tips they can put into action, and some hacks they cannot find anywhere else.
+The reason can be the content of your blog post, it can be entertainment because they love your stories, some tips they can put into action, and some hacks they cannot find anywhere else.

 What will your blog readers take with them when they read your post?